 Jesus teaches us to be “dressed in readiness” and to stay ignited!
-See Luke 12:35.
+“Be dressed in readiness, and keep your lamps alight” (Luke 12:35 NASB).

 He never lost it.
 Always in command.
 He pursued the Father’s agenda no matter what.

 This is the personal command and readiness he calls us to.
 It’s something we can develop in!

 Paul wrote we can clothe ourselves in the very armor of God.
 Did you know that God is the Ultimate Warrior?